Abdelhadi-91/Rpg-game/README.md

 ## 🎮 Features

-- 👣 Navigate through the town, store, and cave
+- 👣 Navigate through the town, store, and cave.
-- ⚔️ Buy and sell weapons
+- ⚔️ Buy and sell weapons.
-- 🩸 Restore health
+- 🩸 Restore health.
-- 🐲 Fight Slimes, Beasts, and the mighty Dragon
+- 🐲 Fight Slimes, Beasts, and the mighty Dragon.
-- 💰 Gain XP and Gold on victory
+- 💰 Gain XP and Gold on victory.
-- 💥 Dynamic monster fight system with randomness
+- 💥 Dynamic monster fight system with randomness.
-- 🔁 Game over and restart mechanics
+- 🔁 Game over and restart mechanics.
-- 🧪 Easter egg mini-game
+- 🧪 Easter egg mini-game.

 ---